matter-labs/zksync-web-era-docs/docs/zk-stack/components/prover/circuits/main-vm.md

 The VM runs in cycles.
 For each cycle,

-1. Start in a prestate - perform all common operations for every opcode, namely deal with exceptions, resources, edge cases like end of execution, select opcods, compute common values.
+1. Start in a prestate - perform all common operations for every opcode, namely deal with exceptions, resources, edge cases like end of execution, select opcodes, compute common values.
 Within the zkEVM framework, numerous entities identified as "opcodes" in the EVM paradigm are elegantly manifested as mere function calls.
 This modification is rooted in the succinct observation that, from the perspective of an external caller, an inlined function (analogous to an opcode) is inherently indistinguishable from an internal function call.